fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ![zotero][zotero]
 [Zotero Documentation: Preferences](https://www.zotero.org/support/preferences)

-💬 _In Zotero 7 the "Preferences" are now called "Settings".
+💬 _In Zotero 7 "Preferences" are now called "Settings".
 The documentation should soon be updated to take this change into account._

 ### Minimal settings